Ayaan Hirsi Ali: Early life

-Early life in the Netherlands
+Life in the Netherlands

+Arrival and education

 Hirsi Ali arrived in the Netherlands in 1992.
-That year she had travelled from Kenya to visit her family in Düsseldorf and Bonn, Germany and gone to the Netherlands to escape an arranged marriage.
+That year she had travelled from Kenya to visit her family in Düsseldorf and Bonn, Germany, and gone to the Netherlands to escape an alleged forced marriage.
 Once there, she requested political asylum and obtained a residence permit.
 She used her paternal grandfather's early surname on her application and has since been known in the West as Ayaan Hirsi Ali.
 She received a residence permit within three or four weeks of arriving in the Netherlands.

-At first she held various short-term jobs, ranging from cleaning to sorting post.
+At first, she held various short-term jobs, ranging from cleaning to sorting post.
 She worked as a translator at a Rotterdam refugee center which, according to a friend interviewed in 2006 by The Observer newspaper, marked her deeply.

 As an avid reader, in the Netherlands she found new books and ways of thought that both stretched her imagination and frightened her.
 Sigmund Freud's work introduced her to an alternative moral system that was not based on religion.
 During this time she took courses in Dutch and a one-year introductory course in social work at the Hogeschool De Horst in Driebergen.
 She has said that she was impressed with how well Dutch society seemed to function.
-To better understand its development, she studied at the Leiden University (Leiden, Netherlands), where she obtained an MSc degree in political science in 2000.
+To better understand its development, she studied at the Leiden University, where she obtained a Master's degree in political science.

 Between 1995 and 2001, Hirsi Ali also worked as an independent Somali-Dutch interpreter and translator, frequently working with Somali women in asylum centers, hostels for abused women, and at the Dutch immigration and naturalization service (IND, Immigratie- en Naturalisatiedienst).
 While working for the IND, she became critical of the way it handled asylum seekers.
 Hirsi Ali speaks six languages: English, Somali, Arabic, Swahili, Amharic, and Dutch.